TypeScriptToLua/TypeScriptToLua/README.md

 - Includes lua `Map<S,T>` and `Set<T>` implementations
 Add `require("typescript")` in your code code if you want to use the lualib functionality.

-### Transpiling a TypeScript project to Lua
-The compiler will automatically try to find a typescript configuration file `tsconfig.json` in the files.
-If found it will transpile all TypeScript files in subdirectories of the project.

-**To prevent accidental compilation to Lua, you are required to add a `"target": "lua"` entry in your tsconfig compilerOptions.**

 ## Sublime Text integration
 This compiler works great in combination with the [Sublime Text Typescript plugin](https://github.com/Microsoft/TypeScript-Sublime-Plugin) (available through the package manager as `TypeScript`).